-Sometimes children, young people and indeed adults who may be at risk become angry, upset and disruptive.
-Occasionally their behaviour may endanger themselves or others.
+Sometimes children, young people and vulnerable adults can become angry, upset and disruptive, without knowing how to handle themselves or the situation constructively.
+Very occasionally their behaviour may endanger themselves or others.
 The Government has developed national standards in relation to early years and day care.
 The following guidelines should be taken into consideration:

-If a child/young person is being disruptive:
+If a child, young person or vulnerable adult is being disruptive:

-- Ask them to stop. - Speak to the child to establish the cause(s) of upset. - Inform the child that they will be asked to leave if the behaviour continues. - Warn the child that if they continue to be disruptive, this might result in longer term exclusion from the group.
+- Ask them to stop. - Speak to them to establish the cause(s) of upset. - Inform them that they will be asked to leave if the behaviour continues. - Warn them that if they continue to be disruptive, this might result in longer term exclusion from the group.

-If a child/young person is harming him/herself or another person or property then other children/young people present should be escorted away from the area where the disruption is occurring.
+If a child, young person or vulnerable adult is harming him/herself or property then other children, young people and/or vulnerable adults present should be escorted away from the area where the disruption is occurring.
 At the same time, and with a second worker present, request the child/young person to STOP.
-If your request is ignored, you might need to warn the individual that you will consider calling for additional help, (e.g. Police) if they do not stop.
-Only in exceptional circumstances and with assistance, should a child/young person be restrained to prevent them harming themselves, others or property whilst you wait for the police.
-The Police will inform of suitable action over the phone in such circumstances.
+If your request is ignored, you might need to warn the individual that you will consider calling for additional help, for example the Police, if they do not stop.
+Only in exceptional circumstances and with assistance, should the disruptive person be restrained to prevent them harming themselves, others or property whilst you wait for the police.
+The Police will inform you of suitable action over the phone in such circumstances.